jacobscunn07/jacobscunn07.github.io/content/posts/XXX-semantic-versioning-with-semantic-release/index.md

 __Patch__ - A fix to an existing feature has been triaged.

 Now that we undertand the components of a semantic version, how can we automate the selection of bumping the major, minor, or patch for the next release?
 To be able to achieve this in an automatic fashion, we need to establish a contract that we will adhere to.
-This contract will allow us to determine the next version automatically.
-The contract that we will be adhering to is called Conventional Commits.
+This contract will be an agreement between human and machine, so that we can communicate with the automation system of segment of the semantic version should be incremented.
+The contract that we will be adhering to is called __Conventional Commits__.

 ### Conventional Commits

 [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) is the specification, or contract, for writing human readable commits that can be interpretted by machines.
-This is the human to machine contract that we will be using to determine the next semantic version.
+Because of this, it is the perfect contract for us to instruct the automation system of which semantic version segment to be incremented.

 I strongly recommend that you review the official documentation for this specification.
-I will not be regurgitating it here in full, but essentially the specification states that all git commit messages should be in the format of:
+I will not be reiterating it here in full, but essentially the specification states that all git commit messages should be in the format of:

 ```text
 <type>(<scope>): <message or description>